 TLS Policy

-How Kiali enforces TLS versions and cipher suites for its own server and all outbound clients.
+How Kiali enforces TLS versions, cipher suites, and group preferences for its own server and all outbound clients.

 Kiali uses one TLS policy for both its inbound server endpoint and every outbound client it creates—HTTP, gRPC, tracing exporters, and OpenID/OAuth HTTP flows.
-The policy is configured in deployment.tls_config in the Kiali CR.
+The policy controls TLS versions, cipher suites, and key exchange groups.
+It is configured in deployment.tls_config in the Kiali CR.
 You decide whether the policy comes from the cluster (OpenShift TLSSecurityProfile) or from explicit settings.

 Configuration Options